estes-sj/discord-music-bot/README.md

 ### Discord.py and Bot Settings
 - `main.py`'s lines ~15-70 contain configurable settings that can be altered to better fit the user's needs.
 Commonly changed variables that can be searched for in the first part of `main.py` are:
-  - `command_prefix` - Set to `!!` but can be switched to whatever else (e.g. `!`, `?`, etc.)
+  - `command_prefix` - Set to `.` but can be switched to whatever else (e.g. `!`, `?`, `.`, etc.)
     - If changing, the `activity` name above it should be changed too
   - `logger.setLevel(logging.INFO)` - Can be changed to other levels such as `DEBUG`, `WARNING`, `ERROR` based on what is needed
   - `maxBytes` - The max bytes of each log file
   - `backupCount` - The max number of backup files stored.
 Each have a max size of `maxBytes`
 - The `docker-compose.yaml` maps the volume `/var/run/docker.sock:/var/run/docker.sock` to allow docker commands inside of the container.
-The only use in this particular bot is for the `!!up` command that returns the uptime of the instance.
+The only use in this particular bot is for the `.up` command that returns the uptime of the instance.
 Some may find it overkill and can remove the volume mapping and/or content for `up` in `sever_assistant_cog.py`.
-Personally, I use it for other controlling other related containers in other bots.
+Personally, I use it for controlling some related containers in other bots.

 ## Future Work